 |Trade Apple CFDs now with XTB||Trade Apple Shares now with eToro|

-When trading in traditional Apple shares you are limited to when the NASDAQ (National Association of Securities Dealers Automated Quotations) stock exchange is open which is 9:30 a.m. and 4:00 p.m.
+Trading traditional Apple shares is limited to the hours when the NASDAQ (National Association of Securities Dealers Automated Quotations) stock exchange is open, which is typically 9:30 a.m. and 4:00 p.m.
 ET on trading days.
-You can only buy and sell with your broker when the market is open.
-With CFD trading you can deal 24/7, allowing you to trade Apple shares around the clock.
+This means that you can only buy or sell shares through your broker during these hours.
+However, with CFD trading, you can deal 24/7, allowing you to trade Apple shares around the clock.

-You should confirm with your local tax office but CFDs are free from capital gains and stamp duty tax in the United Kingdom.
-When trading CFDs losses can be offset against profits when submitting your tax return.
+It is important to confirm with your local tax office, but in the United Kingdom, CFDs are free from capital gains and stamp duty taxes.
+Additionally, when trading CFDs, losses can be offset against profits when submitting your tax return.
 In contrast, investment in Apple stocks and shares is only exempt from tax if the shares were bought through an ISA (Individual Savings Accounts) or SIPP (Self Invested Personal Pensions).

 Apple CFD trading is more suited to intra day and mid term traders.
 Wth intra day trading on an Apple share investors aim to profit on the fluctuating highs and lows of the Apple price throughout the day.
 Day trading as you can imagine focuses on profiting from the daily Apple stock price change.

-Both types of trading have different benefits and risks.
-Make sure you have a good understanding of what you are doing before you invest.
+Both types of Apple trading have different benefits and risks.
+Make sure you have a good understanding of what you are doing before you invest in Apple stocks.

 With CFD trading as you can short or long an Apple stock you can hedge a trade against another trade.